73 Fun and Creative DIY Father's Day Gifts for 2026

 56. Handwritten Recipe Cutting Board

 Do you have a family recipe that you always make with your Dad?
-Turn it into a really thoughtful DIY Father’s Day gift by transferring a hand-written recipe right onto a beautiful wooden cutting board.
-It’s a nice way to hold onto a loved one’s handwriting like a grandmother or grandfather.
+Turn it into a thoughtful DIY Father’s Day gift by transferring the handwritten recipe right onto a beautiful wooden cutting board.
+It’s a nice way to hold onto a loved one’s handwriting, such as a grandmother or grandfather.

 57. Domino Clock

-Get artsy with this DIY Father’s Day gift from an adult using some old dominoes.
-You’ll need to source some clock movements and hands, as well as a nice canvas or piece of wood to showcase your creative design.
+Get artsy with this DIY Father’s Day gift from an adult that brings new life to some old dominoes.
+You’ll need to source a clock movement and hands, as well as a nice canvas or piece of wood to showcase your creative design.

 58. Watch Box

+If you know a bit about woodworking and have a dad with a sizeable watch collection, this is the DIY Father’s Day gift for you.
 It can take a bit of time to get the wood smooth, stained and neatly put together, so start well in advance.
 Don’t forget the little cushions for each watch!
-Make it extra-custom by painting or burning his initials on the outside of the box.
+Make it extra special by painting or burning his initials on the outside of the box.

 59. Family Tree in a Glass Vase